doctea/usb_midi_clocker/README.md

   - better how?
   - configurable chaining of sequences ie 'song mode'?
   - sequencer mutations / fills
-- ~~Configurable routing of MIDI data and notes from device X to device Y?~~ Basically done but UI could probably do with improvement
 - Sequencer/looper that records and playback MIDI notes or CV
   - ~~rudimentary MIDI looper~~ working, and saves to SD, 8 slots per project, with auto-advance
   - improve by writing & saving real MIDI files?